xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 Now simply export `appRewrites` so that we can access it from the configuration file.

 Rewrites work with regular expressions, so you won't necessarily need to specify *each* of your app's paths manually.
 Here I've given a naive example to get you going.
-It's also reasonable to put a catch-all rule at the end so that the user always gets an app served to the user (maybe to show them a not found page).
+It's also reasonable to put a catch-all rule at the end so that the user always gets an app served to them (maybe to show them a not found page).

 Now, let's tell Webpack's development server to use these rewrites.
 The configuration resides in `config/webpackDevServer.config.js`.